Proof of George Andrews's and David Robbins's q-TSPP Conjecture: 2 .5em The Telemachiad

 The difficulty is that this last summation involves the function~$c_{n,j}$ (of the discrete variables $n$ and $j$) for which we do not have an explicit expression for general~$n$ and~$j$.
 In order to achieve our goal, we guess a suitable description of a function $c_{n,j}$ and then prove that it satisfies the three identities

-Once this is done, then by the argument given before the~$c_{n,j}$ must be precisely the normalized $(n,j)$-cofactors of the $n\times n$-determinant and the determinant evaluation follows as a consequence.
+Once these identities are proved, then, by the argument given before the~$c_{n,j}$ must be precisely the normalized $(n,j)$-cofactors of the $n\times n$ determinant and the determinant evaluation follows as a consequence.
 So in a sense, the function~$c_{n,j}$ plays the r\^{o}le of a certificate for the determinant identity.